kokkos/kokkos-comm/docs/getting_started/setup.rst

     find_package(KokkosComm REQUIRED)

-Then, for every executable or library in your project that depends on KokkosComm:
+Then, for targets in your project that depend on KokkosComm:

 .. code-block:: cmake